Hi there!

 As a result, much of science remains rooted in dualism, with many scientists still believing that consciousness is a product of the physical brain, vainly trying to conceive a material cause for what is demonstrably preconceptual.
 Zen involves fathoming the illusion of objectivity, prompting a rediscovery of the four principles of rational thought to sustain scientific and public discourse.

 My books are about nonduality and overcoming irrationality.
-The modern West is less rational than it realizes because of its secular dualistic way of thinking—which is like a religion because it involves faith in the human mind magically crossing over into realms beyond itself.
+The modern West is less rational than it realizes because of its secular dualistic way of thinking—which is like a religion because it requires faith in the human mind magically resolving the contradiction of knowing a world beyond itself.
 This supernatural belief disconnects the mind from intuition and common sense.
-In contrast, rational nondualists admit that we fundamentally lack knowledge of a mind-independent reality since the objective is inseparable from the subjective.
+In contrast, rational nondualists admit ignorance of a mind-independent reality since the objective is inseparable from the subjective.

 Zen and reason combined could lead to a better world and greater personal well-being.
 Different cultures point at something we all share using varied terminology.
 Recognizing this through nondual awareness can increase mutual understanding, reduce conflict, and help us connect with our inner truth.
 Reason serves as a universal language because it taps into our shared human value, even as it is expressed differently.